faranalytics/port_agent/README.md

 9. Resolve (3) and log the return value.
 10. Resolve (8) and log the return value.
 11. Use the Agent to call the function registered as `a_reasonable_assertion` and await resolution.
-12. Resolve (11) and catch the Error and log the stack trace in the Main thread.
+12. Resolve (11) and catch the Error and log the stack trace in the main thread.
-    - The Error was marshalled from the Error produced by the reasonable assertion that was made in the `nowThrowAnError` function in the Worker thread.
+    - The Error was marshalled from the Error produced by the reasonable assertion that was made in the `nowThrowAnError` function in the worker thread.
 13. Terminate the worker thread asynchronously.
 14. Await abends.
 15. The worker thread exited; hence, log the exit code.